PKU-Alignment/omnisafe/docs/source/index.rst

             Robust Code
             ^^^^^^^^^^^
-            The OmniSafe tutorial gives a **code-level** introduction in each algorithm introduction.
-            Learners new to Safe RL theory can understand how to connect algorithm ideas with code.
-            Experts can get unique insights into Safe RL from algorithm implementation.
+            The OmniSafe tutorial provides **a comprehensive introduction** to each algorithm, including a detailed explanation of the code implementation.
+Beginners can easily understand the connection between the algorithmic concepts and the code, while experts can gain valuable insights into Safe RL by studying the code-level details of each algorithm.

 .. _`RL`: https://en.wikipedia.org/wiki/Reinforcement_learning